Lattice rules with random $n$ achieve nearly the optimal $\mathcal{O}(n^{-\alpha-1/2})$ error independently of the dimension: Conclusion

 \subsection{Acknowledgement}

-Peter Kritzer is supported by the Austrian Science Fund (FWF) Project F5506-N26, which is part of the Special Research Program ``Quasi-Monte Carlo Methods: Theory and Applications''.
-Frances Kuo acknowledges the financial support from the Australian Research Council (FT130100655 and DP150101770).
-Dirk Nuyens acknowledges the financial support from the KU Leuven research fund (OT:3E130287 and C3:3E150478).
+P.~Kritzer is supported by the Austrian Science Fund (FWF) Project F5506-N26, which is part of the Special Research Program ``Quasi-Monte Carlo Methods: Theory and Applications''.
+F.Y.~Kuo acknowledges the financial support from the Australian Research Council (FT130100655 and DP150101770).
+D. Nuyens acknowledges the financial support from the KU Leuven research fund (OT:3E130287 and C3:3E150478).

+P.~Kritzer and M.~Ullrich furthermore gratefully acknowledge the partial support of the Erwin Schr\"odinger International Institute for Mathematics and Physics (ESI) in Vienna under the thematic programme ``Tractability of High Dimensional Problems and Discrepancy''.

+P.~Kritzer, F.Y.~Kuo, and D.~Nuyens acknowledge the supports from the Taiwanese National Center for Theoretical Sciences (NCTS) -- Mathematics Division, and the National Science Foundation Grant DMS-1638521 to the Statistical and Applied Mathematical Sciences Institute (SAMSI) under its 2017 year-long program on ``Quasi-Monte Carlo and High-Dimensional Sampling Methods for Applied Mathematics''.

 \begin{small} \textbf{Authors' addresses:}\\

 Peter Kritzer\\ Johann Radon Institute for Computational and Applied Mathematics (RICAM)\\ Austrian Academy of Sciences\\ Altenbergerstr.
 69, 4040 Linz, Austria.\\ \texttt{peter.kritzer@oeaw.ac.at}